Grêmio FBPA: Luiz Felipe Scolari and the Libertadores 1995

 In May 1995, under head coach Luiz Felipe Scolari, Grêmio were runners-up in the Copa do Brasil, losing the final match to Corinthians 0–1 at Olímpico Monumental.
 In August, a few days after beating arch-rivals Internacional for the state title with a reserve squad, the club won the Copa Libertadores for the second time.
 Defeating Atlético Nacional of Colombia 3–1 in Porto Alegre and drawing 1–1 in Medellín.
 The tournament was marked by fierce matches against Palmeiras in the quarter-finals.
 Palmeiras had perhaps the best squad on the competition, with players such as Rivaldo, Cafu, Edmundo, César Sampaio, Antônio Carlos, Roberto Carlos and Mancuso.
 They were soundly beaten by Grêmio in the 1st leg in an epic 5–0 match with a hat-trick from Mário Jardel.
 Palmeiras beat Grêmio 5–1 in the return leg, with Jardel's lone strike proving enough to see Grêmio through to the Semi-finals.

-This qualified the club to the World Club tournament where Grêmio pushed a talented Ajax (Featuring Patrick Kluivert, Overmars, Van Der Sar and Kanu) into extra time and penalties despite being a player down.
+This qualified the club to the 1995 Intercontinental Cup where Grêmio pushed a talented Ajax (featuring Patrick Kluivert, Overmars, Van Der Sar and Kanu) into extra time and penalties despite being a player down.
 Early 1996 saw Grêmio win the Recopa Sudamericana, beating Argentina's Independiente 4–1.

 On 15 December 1996, Grêmio won its second Campeonato Brasileiro, defeating Portuguesa in the final.
 Portuguesa won the first match at home 2–0, and therefore Grêmio was forced to win the final match at Porto Alegre by the same score or more.
 Grêmio got to 2–0, with midfielder Ailton scoring the second goal a few minutes before the final whistle.
 Grêmio won the title due to their higher finish in the league.

 In 1997, Grêmio won their third Copa do Brasil title.
 In the finals against Romário's Flamengo, Grêmio won on away goals after a 0–0 draw in Porto Alegre and a 2–2 draw in Rio de Janeiro.
 Four years later, in 2001, Grêmio won their fourth Copa do Brasil, defeating Corinthians.
 The first leg of the final, in Porto Alegre, finished with the score of 2–2.
 The second game in São Paulo ended with a 3–1 Grêmio victory, in a match which is regarded as one of the finest in Grêmio's history.